below for the latest news from The Methodist and the United

 communions are held in people's homes).

-Our services are led
+Our services are

-by both ordained Ministers and non-ordained
+led by both ordained Ministers and non-ordained

-worship leaders, called Lay Preachers and thereby
+worship leaders, called Lay Preachers and

-of our Lord Jesus.
+strengthen our love of our Lord Jesus.